600 examination centres

 Students booked their summer 2020 exam diet in January 2020.
 So, as we moved into lockdown, we knew that we had approximately 110,000 exams booked and paid for.
-This includes some 35,000 UG Laws exams.
+This includes some 32,000 exams for 17,000 UG Laws students.
 We need to deliver those exams.
 But Examination Centres the world over are telling us that they are closed, and can not host the exams.

 Also, the UoL examination system is necessarily complex, for example to accommodate thousands of students sitting exams for the same modules, but scattered across 23 time-zones.
 We have always had to operate a time-zone examination systems for our larger programmes and different exam papers are used in different regions of the world, but they are quality assured as assessing the same learning outcomes for the same module.
 And globally we support our students, through a detailed and varied set of adjustments to examination conditions put into place for students with additional support needs.